image description

 2) MERCHANT CASH ADVANCES

-This means if you are quiet for a month or two your loan repayments slow down with your trade and spare you cashflow for other costs.
+This means if you are quiet for a month or two your repayments slow down with your trade and spare you cashflow for other costs.
 Key to this option is taking payments from your customers by card or through any ecommerce/food ordering platforms, It’s a great option for growing or expanding businesses.

-3) FLEXIBLE REPAYMENT LOANS
+3) FLEXIBLE FUNDING FACILITY

 Essentially, the repayments adjust in proportion to how well the business is doing financially, which can provide significant cash flow relief during slower periods or when unexpected expenses arise.